It’s the end of 2021: get ready for 2 online fractals workshops in december!

 where: online via Zoom

 The Fractals Workshop is a hands-on workshop exploring generative design through the use of analog algorithms.
-It is a 3D thinking workshop in which participants develop algorithms or rules of growth that are demonstrated through geometric aggregation models as an ongoing design research.
-The Fractals Workshop combines logic, geometry, natural systems and structure.
+It is a computational formfinding workshop in which participants develop algorithms or rules of growth that are demonstrated through geometric aggregation models as an ongoing design research.
 This workshop is an adaptation of the teaching methods practiced at the Design Research Lab at the AA School of Architecture in London.

 The focus is on developing prototypical design systems from the bottom up using analog algorithms versus designing from the top down with a preconceived end in mind.
-The method is inspired from the organic growth of natural systems, parametric architecture, structural systems, mathematics and geometry, and algorithms.
+The method is inspired from the organic growth of natural systems, parametric architecture, structural systems, mathematics and geometry, and computational design.